FelixSchuster/INNO1/README.md

 # CPP_Parser
-C++ Parser for Moodle-Logfiles containing common HTML/XHTML Entities\
+A C++ parser for moodle-logfiles containing common HTML/XHTML entities\
-Prepares Data to be used for Celonis Process Mining
+Prepares data to be used for celonis process mining

 ## Usage
 CLI: